About Me

 Josh comes from a background in pastoral ministry where he served in student ministries as well as worship and teaching roles.
 He has a deep desire to walk with people on their journey towards recovery and wholeness.

-Josh is currently accepting individuals (age 12+), couples, and families
+Josh is currently accepting individuals (ages 12+)

 Focus Areas